JSpdx/FOCUSER/README.md

 ## Technologies/Practices
 - Django MTV/MVC framework
-- Integrated APIs from NASA and Wolfram Alpha to add dynamic, self-updating features to the application
+- Used APIs from NASA and Wolfram Alpha to add dynamic, self-updating features to the application
+- Parsed JSON to retrieve the desired information from the API
-- Webscraping package BeautifulSoup
+- Webscraping package BeautifulSoup, used to get data from an RSS
 - RESTful architecture, combined HTML GET and POST methods with IF/ELSE statements in Python to add state to pages.
 - RDBMS SQLite to store form entries, and user selected favorites
 - Virtualenv virtual environment to maintain a consistent and compatible development environment